KomradeSpectre/AetheriumMod/README.md

 	- **Lunar Rarity** - "Every 30 seconds you are compelled to create a very 'FRIENDLY' Lunar Chimera, if one of your creations does not already exist.
 It has a 400% base damage boost (+100% per stack), a 10% base HP boost (+10% per stack), a 300% base attack speed boost, and finally a 24% base movement speed boost (+24% per stack).
 This monstrosity can level up from kills."
 	- **Upcoming** - Make kills by the Lunar Chimera give half XP/Half Gold to the Unstable Design wielder.
 Make it configurable between individual per player or similar to halcyon seed.
 ----
+- **Heart of the Void** (Original idea by Hyperion_21, altered a bit to improve)
+	- **Lunar Rarity** - "On death, cause a void implosion with a radius of 15m (+7.5m per stack) that revives you if an enemy is killed by it BUT at 30% health (+5% per stack, max 99%) or lower, all kinds of healing are converted to damage.
+	- **Known Issues** - With PlayableVoidcrab mod, all runs (including the current) after the Voidcrab has died will cause every Voidcrab explosion to occur instantly when triggered, including this.
+This is fixed by restarting.

 ## Changelog
+[0.1.4]
++ Fixed issue related to Dio's Best Friend revival adding another Unstable Design Chimera.
+Oops.
++ Made Blood Soaked Shield work with Forgive Me Please.
++ Added "Heart of the Void".

 [0.1.3]
 + Fixed issue related to turrets being able to summon individual Lunar Chimeras from Unstable Design.